-An example of an SEM image is shown in Figure 7.13.6.
+An example of a SEM image is shown in Figure 7.13.8.

 TEM uses electrons that have passed through a specimen to form an image.
 Specimens are usually fixed, embedded, sectioned, and stained with an electron-dense material.
 Various techniques can be differentiated, one of them being metal shadowing that allows visualization of surface structures or cell components.
 Another technique is freeze fracture or freeze etch, used for studying membranes and the cell interior.
-Finally, negative staining and cryo-electron microscopy (Fig. 7.13.7) can be applied to unfixed biological samples.
+Finally, negative staining and cryo-electron microscopy (Fig. 7.13.9) can be applied to unfixed biological samples.
 Thus, these techniques are useful to visualize large macromolecular assemblies such as viruses or ribosomes.

 A single protein molecule gives only a weak and ill-defined image in the electron microscope.
 Increasing the signal by using higher intensity beams or longer exposure only increases the radiation damage.
 Therefore, it is necessary to combine the information from many molecules so as to average out random errors in the single images.
 This is more easily achieved when the molecule or particle features high symmetry, a key property of many viruses (Chiu et al., 1997).
 It is possible to apply averaging techniques and reconstruction analysis also to nonsymmetric molecules (Saibil, 2000).
-Images of randomly oriented molecules are collected and classes of similar particles are generated (Fig. 7.13.8).
+Images of randomly oriented molecules are collected and classes of similar particles are generated (Fig. 7.13.10).
 Angles are then assigned to each class and a 3D averaging procedure is carried out.
-The process can be further refined by projecting the image obtained, and using the projections to break the original classes into smaller ones and then assigning more precise angles (Fig. 7.13.9).
+The process can be further refined by projecting the image obtained, and using the projections to break the original classes into smaller